wellcomecollection/docs/rfcs/013-release_deployment_tracking/v1/README.md

 > **Project:** A set of services that when composed perform a function.

-In order to build releases that describe which version of a service to deploy to a particular environment we need a machine readable description of project structure.
+We store information about the structure of a project in a JSON file, which is named `.wellcome_project` and lives in the root of a repository:

 The following structure is used: